Three Guys From Miami: Cuban and Spanish Food Recipes

 Oven

-To roast in the oven, preheat oven to 450 degrees F. Place the pork, fattest side up, in an open roasting pan.
+To roast in the oven, preheat oven to 450 degrees F. Place the fresh ham or pork shoulder, fattest side up, in an open roasting pan.
 Place pan in oven and reduce temperature to 225 degrees F. Spoon extra marinade over the roast occasionally as it cooks.
-Using a meat thermometer, roast should be removed from the oven when the internal temperature reaches 195 degrees F. – for fork tender, "pulled-pork" quality.
+Using a meat thermometer, roast should be removed from the oven when the internal temperature reaches 195 degrees F. -- for fork tender, "pulled-pork" quality.
 (If you want a roast you can slice, remove when the internal temperature reaches 170 degrees F.)

 Immediately cover with foil and let rest for at least 10 minutes before slicing and serving.